Skip to main content

 Roth 401(k) Conversion Strategy

 Many people may be missing out on a strategy out there: an after-tax 401(k) conversion to Roth.
 Roth accounts provide tax-free growth and tax-free access in the future (1).
 With that being said, many people are not utilizing their 401(k) to the best of their ability.
-This 401(k) conversion strategy, used by people with high incomes, allows you to contribute money into your tax-free bucket each year above IRS 401(k) employee deferral limits.
+This 401(k) conversion strategy, typically used by people with excess cash flow, allows you to contribute money into your tax-free bucket each year above IRS 401(k) employee deferral limits.

 Here’s how it works: